The Great Train Robbery (novel): Background

 Crichton became aware of the story when lecturing at Cambridge University.
 He later read the transcripts of the court trial and started researching the historical period.

 Historical deviations

-The story is a fictionalised representation of the historical events that happened, although the setting can be considered quite accurate.
+The story is a fictionalised representation of the historical events, although the setting can be considered quite accurate.
 The characters' names are changed in the novel; for example, the main protagonist William Pierce is changed to Edward Pierce and Edward Agar to Robert Agar.
-Crichton stated that he did not want to be constrained by what actually happened.
-The true story of the robbery can be found in David C. Hanrahan's book The First Great Train Robbery.
+Crichton stated that for storytelling purposes, he did not want to be constrained by what actually happened.

+An accurate, non-fiction narrative of the robbery can be found in David C. Hanrahan's book The First Great Train Robbery.

 Reception

 The New York Times called it "Mr Crichton's best thriller to date."
 The Los Angeles Times described it as "marvellous fun."

 The book was one of the biggest best selling novels in the US in 1975.

 Three audiobook versions have been released: